 To be a good hitter, you’ll need to know how to spot and react to different types of pitches.
 For example, as a curveball gets closer to home plate, it usually breaks down, while a slider breaks sideways.
 By being aware of these differences, you can change your swing to match them.

-Utilizing the Right Analog Stick: How to Hit in MLB
+Utilizing the Right Analog Stick

 As was already said, you use the right analog stick on your Xbox controller to hit in MLB The Show 21.
 You can do different types of swings by moving the stick up, down, left, or right.